Project-OtaWilma/OtaWilmaMobile/README.md

 This allows for thigs like AN USABLE INTERFACE and notifications

+The app is still heavily under development so things such as usability, and combatability are not guaranteed.
+If a new release does not work you can try completly uninstalling the application and redownloading it.

 ## Features:

 compared to the normal Wilma app this app can: